jarvisteach/appJar/docs/mkdocs/docs/pythonLoopsAndSleeps.md

 ## Advanced Loops
 ---

-If you want more control over your loops, you can simuate your own...
+If you want more control over your loops, you can simulate your own...

 Using the `.after()` function mentioned above, you can simulate a loop, by having your function call `.after()` again.